-The Princess's Ballad: Revenge with Style and No Corsets
+The Princess Ballad: Revenge with Style and No Corsets

 Xia Da brings us a manhua that breaks the mold: The Ballad of the Princess.
-After a coup d'état that annihilates her family, Princess Li Changge does not stay to cry.
+After a coup that annihilates her family, Princess Li Changge doesn't stay to cry.
 She cuts her hair, dresses as a man, and flees to recruit an army.
 A story of revenge, honor, and survival where the protagonist proves that the crown weighs less than determination.

 A princess in light armor with short hair wields a sword, with a battle background and no corset.

-Xia Da employs a clean and dynamic stroke that accelerates the pace of combat scenes.
+Xia Da employs clean, dynamic strokes that accelerate the pace of combat scenes.
 The detailed backgrounds of ancient China contrast with subtle facial expressions that convey Changge's duality: cold as a strategist, vulnerable in intimacy.
 The use of elongated panels for chases and wide shots of battles creates a cinematic feel.
 The earthy color palette reinforces the atmosphere of conflict and resistance, while costume changes mark her identity transformations.

 If your royal family is overthrown, forget the Disney casting.
 Li Changge makes it clear: first, a disguise as a common soldier.
 Second, learn to wield a sword without tearing your tunic.
 Third, recruit allies instead of waiting for a prince charming.
 This princess's survival manual includes express fencing lessons, makeup to hide your identity, and above all, don't cry if you stain the silk with enemy blood.